marius311/Memoization.jl/README.md

     @memoize LRU(maxsize=5) f(x) = ...
     ```

     The specifier should be a type which can be called without arguments to create the cache, or an expression which creates an instance of a cache (note: cache creation is delayed until the first time a function is called, so it is not possible to pass a pre-instantiated cache).

-The default cache type is `IdDict` which memoizes based on the object-id of the arguments. `Dict` may be useful if you want vectors which contain the same entries to count as the same, but will lead to somewhat slower cache lookup.
+    The default cache type is `IdDict` which
+    counts arguments the same if they `===` each other.
+Another common choice is `Dict` which memoizes based on if they `==` each other (this is probably useful if you want to count e.g. vectors which contain the same entries as the same, but will lead to somewhat slower cache lookup).

 * You can clear the cache for a given function at any time with `Memoization.empty_cache!(f)`.
 Defining new memoized methods for a function will also clear the cache.

 * You can also clear all caches for all functions with `Memoization.empty_all_caches!()`.

 * You are free to memoize some methods of a function but not others, e.g.:

     ```julia